wso2/docs-is/en/docs/administer/production-deployment-guidelines.md

     are validated against your system when the server starts.
 See [Configuring config-validation.xml](Configuring-config-validation.xml) for
     details on modifying these parameters before starting the server.
--   The Management Console uses the default [HTTP-NIO transport](../../administer/http-nio-transport), which is configured in the `          catalina-server.xml         ` file in the `          <IS_HOME>/repository/conf/tomcat         `
-    directory.
-This transport must be properly configured in this file for the management console to be accessible.
 -   As explained in the [installation prerequisites](#installation-prerequisites)
    , the default product installation uses OpenJDK.
 Therefore, you